top of page

 Our Method

-At Swell, we provide one on one lessons because we know that is the most effective way to get each swimmer to reach their full potential in the water.
-Every child is unique which means every lesson will be tailored to fit the individual while on track to accomplish these foundational goals to safe and happy swimming!
+At Swell, we provide one on one lessons because we know that this is the most effective way to get each swimmer to reach their full potential in the water.
+Every child is unique; every lesson will be tailored to fit the individual while on track to accomplish these foundational goals of a safe and happy swimmer!

 What you can expect from our lessons?